 Him: Then whose duty is it?

 Him: But why will I be the one to cook?
 Why will I have a wife and still be cooking?
 After all, I paid her bride price.

 For a moment, I was taken aback.
 He was curious to learn, but there was a loftiness I didn’t miss in his voice: his belief that as long as he paid a woman’s bride price, he was entitled to her labour.
-For his age, my cousin cooks his meals quite well, so he has no problem with cooking, he has a problem with cooking when a woman is there, especially one whose bride price he paid.
+For his age, my cousin cooks his meals quite well, so he has no problem with cooking.
+He, instead, has a problem with cooking when a woman is there, especially one whose bride price he paid.
 This is the 2nd time I would be stunned while having a conversation with him.
 The first was when he told me he didn’t believe a woman should study past primary 6.
 Why?
 “Shebi she will get married and take care of the home.
 There’s no need for her to go to school, her husband will maintain her.”
 Again, you cannot miss the condescension with which, at his age, he already addresses women.

 My cousin is a teenager who will learn and grow with time, but people who start conversations like this on Twitter are not teenagers, they are fully grown and bearded, and one cannot help but expect better.
 Don’t raise your hopes.